Swing state: Competitive states

 States where the election has a close result become less meaningful in landslide elections.
 Instead, states which vote similarly to the national vote proportions are more likely to appear as the closest states.
-For example, the states in the 1984 election with the tightest results were Minnesota, and Massachusetts.
-A campaign strategy centered on them, however, would not have been meaningful in the Electoral College, as Democratic nominee Walter Mondale required victories in many more states than Massachusetts, Republican Ronald Reagan still would have won by a large margin.
+For example, the states in the 1984 election with the tightest results were Minnesota and Massachusetts.
+A campaign strategy centered on them, however, would not have been meaningful in the Electoral College, as Democratic nominee Walter Mondale required victories in many more states than Massachusetts, and Republican Ronald Reagan still would have won by a large margin.
 Instead, the tipping-point state that year was Michigan, as it gave Reagan the decisive electoral vote.
 The difference in Michigan was nineteen percentage points, quite similar to Reagan's national margin of eighteen percent.
 Michigan would have been more relevant to the election results had the election been closer.

 Similarly, Barack Obama's narrow victory in Indiana in the 2008 election inaccurately portrays its status as a battleground.
 Obama lost Indiana by more than ten percentage points in the closer 2012 election, but triumphed anyway as Indiana's electoral votes were not directly needed for a coalition of 270 votes; the same scenario was with Missouri, where John McCain narrowly won by 4,000 votes in the 2008 election, but was won by Mitt Romney by nearly 10 points in 2012 election, indicating its GOP trend.
 Other lightly Republican leaning states such as North Carolina and Arizona were more plausible Democratic pick-ups in 2012.

 In 2012, the states of North Carolina, Florida, Ohio, and Virginia were decided by a margin of less than five percent.
 However, none of them were considered the tipping-point state, as Romney would not have been able to defeat Obama even if he had emerged victorious in all of them.
-Interestingly, Virginia was most in-step with the rest of the country.
+Virginia was most in-step with the rest of the country.
 Virginians voted for Obama by just under 4 points, almost the exact same as the nation.
 Had the election come out closer, Romney's path to victory would probably have involved also winning Wisconsin, Nevada, New Hampshire, or Iowa, as these states had comparable margins to Colorado, and had been battlegrounds during the election.